 It was what you’d expect at a hotel buffet, continental including cheeses, hams, breads, pastries etc and then the English breakfast, including scrambled eggs, bacon, beans and potato slices.
 There were various toasting stations, coffee stations and at least two hot buffet areas and three continental stations but it was extremely busy with the usual pushing and shoving.
 People queuing for the toaster as they don’t understand that it accepts more than one slice at a time!
 I also had a Dad putting at least 15 slices of toasts through the toaster at one time!
 So it’s one extreme to the other but I can’t fault the food or staff.

 Character Meets – The Lineberty App

-Now, if you are Disneyland Paris veterens you will understand the frustrations people feel with regard to the Lineberty App.
+Now, if you are Disneyland Paris veterans you will understand the frustrations people feel with regard to the Lineberty App.
 Last time we visited, you queued like everyone else.
-However, there is now an app based queuing system for some of the character meet and greets.
+However, there is now an app-based queuing system for some of the character meet and greets.